Priyanka21tech/Resume_Analyzer/README.md

 # Resume_Analyzer
 A web-based Resume Analyzer that allows users to upload resumes in PDF format, then extracts and analyzes the content.

+Project Overview-
+The Resume Analyzer project aims to streamline the recruitment process by intelligently evaluating candidate resumes against specific job descriptions using AI.
+It allows users to upload resume PDFs—supporting encrypted files with optional passwords—and compares them to job descriptions written in proper bullet-point format.
+The system ensures both inputs meet formatting standards before proceeding.
+Using LangChain and a carefully crafted LLM prompt, it provides a structured analysis including a match score, missing qualifications, improvement suggestions, and rewritten resume points—presented in a clear, markdown-formatted output for easy review.

 Here is the project structure:

 -->ResumeCheck